Zebra plant (Aphelandra squarrosa)

 Humidity: Prefers to be kept at 60 to 70 percent humidity.
 You can increase moisture levels by using a humidifier.

-Repotting: Zebra plants do not need to be repotted often, benefitting from a new planter only every two to three years.
+Consideration: Zebra plants do not need to be repotted often, benefitting from a new planter only every two to three years.
 If you notice a decrease in soil, simply remove the top inch or two with a fresh batch of soil, which will give the plant an added dose of nutrients.
 A multi-purpose potting blend is adequate for a Zebra plant.